Previous

 Event “Royal Cells: Architecture and Life in the Hive” at the Imaret

 Following the transformation of the gardens of Imaret and Mohammed Ali’s Museum into urban shelters for bees, MOHA aims to attract more public gardens, institutions and individuals to adopt creative proposals.
-Professors from the Polytechnic School of the Democritus University of Thrace will present an innovative natural construction habitat for pollinators bees, while beekeepers and journalists will discuss the organization of the hive and the unknown yet wonderful world of the bee.
+Professors from the Polytechnic School of the Democritus University of Thrace presented an innovative natural construction habitat for pollinators bees, while beekeepers and journalists discussed the organization of the hive and the unknown yet wonderful world of the bee.

 The Spice Trade Route